310mc/https-310mc.github.io-tl/source/_posts/wedding_march/minitalk/chiaki_1.md

 …Hm?
 You dropped something!

-This… is a marriage registration form!?
+This… is a marriage application form!?
 You're going to get married, Anzu!?
 {% endbubble %}

 <div class="minitalk" character="Anzu">